 And it would all begin with the initial contact.
 I had to make sure that from the get-go, we showed Notre Dame the proper amount of reverence and respect.
 Some people might consider this a “soft sell” strategy, but I think that’s the wrong way to look at it.
 We had to execute a “smart sell” strategy.

 My VP of Sales at the time was Pete Kelly.
 He was a Notre Dame lunatic — passionate about the team and the school.
 I knew he was going to be important here.

 “Better to have a guy named Kelly call Notre Dame,” I told Pete, “than a guy named Steiner.”

 Pete did some good legwork; eventually we got ourselves in front of the right people at Notre Dame.
-And after that, we engaged in a months-long pitch, which involved several other sales strategies (which you can read about in the book!).
+And after that, we engaged in a months-long pitch, which involved several other sales.
 In the end, we got the deal done: Notre Dame Collectibles by Steiner.